 Once you've made a backup, you can restore this backup to your device when you need it.
 But note that this will erase your device and get everything replaced by what's in the backup.
 If you do mind this, just try to use "Phone to PC" feature to back up your device instead.

-In this way, you can backup iPhone directly to PC without iCloud.
-With EaseUS MobiMover, you can easily backup iPhone SMS to your computer.
-What's more, this tool is also able to sync files between iPad and iPhone or add files from computer to iOS devices.
+In this way, you can back up your iPhone without iCloud.
+With EaseUS MobiMover, you can easily back up iPhone SMS to your computer.
+What's more, this tool is also able to sync files between iPad and iPhone or add files from a computer to iOS devices.

-That's all about our guide on how to access and view iCloud backup files on PC.
-By reading this guide, we hope you've accessed your iCloud backup successfully.
+That's all about our guide on how to access and view iCloud backup files on a PC.
+By reading this guide and learning the four methods, we hope you've accessed your iCloud backup successfully.
 If you think this guide is helpful to you, then you can share it with your friends who run into the same problem.